This is the index page for the series of posts, Algebraic Geometry Jottings.

 AGJ-13: The Resultant, Episode 3, Inside the Episode: A “chewing” post.
 Key facts about the roots of the resultant, its order, and its degree.
 Examples: two roses; two hyperbolas; two more hyperbolas.

 AGJ-14: The Resultant, Episode 4: Proof that det(S) equals the double product.

 AGJ-15: The Resultant, Episode 5 (The Finale): Recap of the framework and the key formulas and facts.
 Proofs of Facts 1 to 3.

 AGJ-16: The Resultant, Episode 5, Inside the Episode: A “near proof” of Fact 3.
 The case of zero leading coefficients.
 A variation on the proof in Episode 4.
 The formula PE+QF=D revisited.

-AGJ-17: Starting Kendig’s proof of Bézout’s Theorem: outline; proof of Facts 4 and 5.
+AGJ-17: Starting Kendig’s proof of Bézout’s Theorem: outline; proof of Facts 4 and 5, with a special assumption.